By Mayo Clinic Staff

 When you think of birth control options, what comes to mind?
 Birth control pills are a popular choice, but don't stop there.
 Other birth control options abound — and the choice is up to you.

 If you need birth control only occasionally, over-the-counter male or female condoms might be appropriate birth control options.
 Condoms also provide protection against sexually transmitted infections.
 The contraceptive sponge is another option that's available without a prescription.
-If you're most concerned about effectiveness, prescription contraceptives — such as contraceptive injections, a vaginal ring or an intrauterine device — might be better birth control options.
+If you're most concerned about effectiveness, a prescription contraceptive such as the vaginal ring might be a better birth control option.

 As you consider your birth control options, be open to all the possibilities.
 Get familiar with how different types of birth control work, as well as the risks and benefits of specific birth control options.